Glossary

 Spotting

-Placing a trailer in a required place for loading or unloading.
+Placing a container in a required place for loading or unloading.

 Third Party